 25. Do What's Best For Customers.

-In all situations, do what’s best for the customer, even if it’s to our own detriment.
-There’s no greater way to build a reputation than to steadfastly do what’s right for others.
-Everyday.
+In all situations, do what’s best for the customer, even to our detriment.
+There’s no greater way to build a reputation than to steadfastly do what’s right for others, every day.

 26. Look Ahead and Anticipate.